100+ MORE

 Most drivers can compare quotes in under 3 minutes and see immediate savings opportunities.
 With Simplfii, California drivers can compare rates from top insurance companies in minutes — without spam, pressure, or hidden markups.

-- Fast auto insurance quotes in 2 minutes
+- Fast auto insurance quotes in as fast as 2 minutes

-- Real-time California car insurance rates powered by AI
+- Real-time (or near real-time) Florida car insurance rates powered by AI

 - Transparent pricing with no hidden fees

-- Save up to $1,000 on California car insurance
+- Save up to $1000 on Florida car insurance

 - Instant discounts based on your car, driving habits, and location